What do you know about Portugal's wine regions and its wines? Regarding the wine industry, Portugal has a lot more to offer than just Port Wine.

 One of the largest wine regions of Portugal, enjoying a warm and dry climate, with an excellent "terroir", that propelled numerous investments in the wine sector, resulting in the production of some of the best Portuguese wines and, consequently, in the international recognition of Alentejo wines.

-The most important white grape varieties in the region are the Roupeiro, Antão Vaz and Arinto.
-Regarding the red varieties, Trincadeira, Aragonez, Castelão and Alicante Bouschet (French variety) are the most appreciated ones.
+The most important white grape varieties in the region are the Roupeiro, Antão Vaz, and Arinto.
+Regarding the red varieties, Trincadeira, Aragonez, Castelão, and Alicante Bouschet (French variety) are the most appreciated ones.
 White wines from Alentejo are generally mild, slightly acid, and aromas of tropical fruits.
 The reds are full-bodied, rich in tannins, and with aromas of wild and red berries.

-In short, the Alentejo wines offer tremendous pleasure, be they white, rosé or red wine.
+In short, the Alentejo wines offer tremendous pleasure, be they white, rosé, or red wine.
 They are full of strong aromatic exuberance, round and smooth, with a unique ability to be drunk while young, but knowing how to age with distinction.
 Discover the culture, gastronomy, and wine of Alentejo, one of the best wine regions in the world to visit, according to USA Today.

 Algarve is considered by many people a tourist paradise in Portugal.
 It is most known for having some of the best beaches and golf courses in the world.
 But what many people don't know is that this wine region is demarcated since 1980, but only in recent years started to revitalize its wine sector.
 It began by replanting varieties of grapes, modernizing wineries, and new methods of producing wine have been practiced.
 The red varieties are the traditional Castelão and Negra Mole and the white varieties are Arinto and Síria.
 The Syrah was one of the varieties used in the replanting of the vineyards and demonstrated complete adaptability to the climate of the region, therefore it has been widely planted by farmers.
-Both the red and the white wines are characterized by very ripe fruit, velvety and warm flavours.
-The wines of this region have a high alcohol content.
+Both the red and the white wines are characterized by very ripe fruit, velvety and warm flavors.
+The wines of this region have high alcohol content.
 Visit Algarve, explore some of its best wineries, taste the wines, and taste the gastronomy.